EstimatedEst. Read Time: 13 minutes

 • Internal rotation (shoulder joint)

 So, what does this look like with practical examples?
 Given their size and responsibility, your lats ensure you’re able to pull your arms down, over and behind your head.
-They also retract the shoulder blades (squeezing them together), and they help with internal rotation and range of motion of the shoulder joint.
+They also retract the shoulder blades (squeezing them together), and they help with internal rotation and wider range of motion of the shoulder joint.

 HOW TO DO A TRADITIONAL LAT PULLDOWN